fbpx

 3. Resilience enables children to take safe risks without fear of failure.

-5. Statistics also tell us that mental ill health is affecting young people at alarming rates and the onset is getting earlier.
+4. The statistics indicate that the number of adults struggling with mental ill health has increased over the years.
+Statistics also tell us that mental ill health is affecting young people at alarming rates and the onset is getting earlier.
 Prevention is the key to seeing these figures improve.

 Why and how is this relevant to curriculum?